![]() |

 & Stripes and some Southern newspapers quickly discharged the strip,

+but 100 other newspapers joined up.
 King Features now distributes "Beetle Bailey" to roughly 1,800

 newspapers, to over 50 countries with a combined readership of over 200 million every day.